IGSN/igsn-registry-mvp/README.md

 All dependencies are now up-to-date!
 ```

+I've had some issues with pipenv dropping into `cmd.exe` on Windows rather than executing in Powershell - generally this manifests itself as missing linker variables for psycopg2.
+A workaround is just to use the system pip to do the installs - you can specify this with `pipenv install --system`.
+If you're still having issues check that you've added the Postgres libraries to your path - if you've used the standard Windows install these should be somewhere like `C:\Program Files\PostgreSQL\$version\{bin,lib,include}`

 You can drop into a shell in the pipenv environment using `pipenv shell`.
 You'll need to do this to run all of the following commands.
 To make things easier to follow we'll prefix all commands inside the pipenv shell with the `>` symbol

 You first need to create and update the database using the flask migrate commands: